How Not Using Your Credit Card Could Still Hurt You

 2. Your Credit Limit Could Be Slashed

-Everyone’s felt the lasting effects of the pandemic, including the credit card companies.
+Everyone’s felt the lasting effects of the recent economic turmoil, including the credit card companies.
 To reduce the chance they’ll be left on the hook for debt that borrowers can’t afford to pay back, many have cut credit limits — less credit means less liability for them.

 Unfortunately, that reduction could come at your expense — and in an unexpected way if you don’t monitor your credit limit regularly: